Warrington West Station

 - A staffed station to improve customer service and promote safety and security.

-- Three trains per hour will stop at the station, one limited stop and one stopper.
+- Three trains per hour will stop at the station, one limited stop and two stoppers.

 - High quality, easy access for cyclists and pedestrian station users.